 [Editor's note: since this area is not yet documented and the routes don't have "official" names, I'm indulging in a little whimsy by giving them names myself.
 When/if real route names become available, they'll be updated. -- JL]

 Hurricane Creek Park is just outside the town of Cullman, AL. Take I-65 out of Birmingham to exit 310 (Hwy.
 157); proceed east on 157 a short way to a left on Hwy.
 31. Continue north on 31 for about 2-3 miles to the turnoff for Hurricane Creek.
 There's a $3 admission fee for the park.

 From the parking lot, proceed along the clifftop to a descent trail that leads through a cleft in the rock to a picnic area along the creek.
 The established climbing routes start near the bottom of the descent trail; there's also untouched cliff for the adventurous on the other side of the creek.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hurricane Creek Park:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hurricane Creek Park:

 Just climbed HCP for the first time last weekend.
 Great location for beginning climbers and those working on their lead skills for sport and trad.

 John M. (caretaker) explained that he's set up a progression for easing into sport leading: